 If a sugarcane field in its final harvest is taken out early enough in the growing season (before January), the field will likely be replanted to sugarcane in a process known as successive planting.
 If the field is harvested at a later date, replanting may be delayed until the following season because approximately 12 months are needed for sugarcane to become fully mature.
 During this fallow period, the field is often planted to another crop, such as rice, sweet corn, or a cover crop (termed regular or fallow planting).

 Sugarcane is typically harvested from October through May.
 Sugar yields generally increase as the weather turns cooler.
 In order to complete the entire south Florida sugarcane harvest within the optimal time frame, some fields must be harvested before sugarcane plants have reached maximum yield potential.
-Research has examined which cultivars should be harvested in early-, mid-, or late-season (Sandhu et al. 2016b).
-One of several ripening agents is usually sprayed on sugarcane that is harvested early in the season in order to promote maturity and increase sugar content of the stalks (Sandhu et al. 2016a).
+Research has examined which cultivars should be harvested in early, mid-, or late season (Sandhu, Gilbert, et al. 2019).
+One of several ripening agents is usually sprayed on sugarcane that is harvested early in the season in order to promote maturity and increase sugar content of the stalks (Sandhu, Singh, et al. 2019; Odero et al. 2018).

 The only part of sugarcane cultivation that requires field workers is planting, 95% of which is conducted manually.
 Approximately 120,000 acres are planted each year.
 A single worker may plant up to five acres per day.